-The seminars will take place during the first two terms and all first year PRS students are required to participate.
-The detailed schedule will be provided at the beginning of the academic year together with specifications of what assignments will be needed by when.
-The first main assignment early in the first term will be to present an outline of the proposed doctoral research project.
-Later in Michaelmas term a literature review is required.
+The seminars will take place during the first two terms.
+All PRS students are required to participate.
+The detailed schedule will be provided at the beginning of the academic year.
+The first major assignment early in the first term will be to present an outline of the proposed doctoral research project.
 Discussion of methodology and final presentations, including detailed project specifications and perhaps initial results will be in Hilary term.